 FAQs

-Q: How much do you charge for fingerprinting services?
+Q: How much do you charge for Fingerprinting?

 Q: How can Arizona Livescan provide Livescan services if the Arizona Department of Public Safety cannot accept the fingerprints electronically?

-A: We use the Livescan systems to capture your prints and apply them to the standard FBI FD-258 card accepted everywhere.
-Our fingerprint services are actually preferred by many organizations becasue we have completely eliminated operator error, smudges and many of the reasons why fingerprints are rejected.
+A: Excellent question!
+We use the Livescan system to capture your prints and apply them to the standard FBI FD-258 card accepted everywhere.
+We call our service “printable livescan”–satisfying AZ State’s printed card requirement with the advantages that livescan technology provides.
+Our fingerprint services are actually preferred by many organizations because we have completely eliminated operator error, smudges and many of the reasons why fingerprints are rejected.
 At Arizona Livescan we are committed to providing our customers with the best possible service and technology.
 With that, we have invested in Livescan systems so that we can collect the very best possible images.
 We apply those images to standard FBI FD-258 fingerprint cards using an FBI-Certified printer.
 This fingerprint collection process allows us to capture the best images of your fingerprints thereby avoiding delays and missed deadlines for returned prints.
 And yes, our fingerprint cards are accepted at the Arizona Department of Public Safety, all state and federal agencies, as well as other states.
 If you have any questions please contact us directly at 602-246-3444.
 We are always here to assist you with all of your fingerprinting needs.

 Q: What is a Fingerprint Clearance Card?